Associate Program Director

 The 12-month training program is divided into 26 two-week rotations:

 At any given time, one fellow will be full-time in the BWH catheterization laboratory, one fellow will be part-time in the BWH catheterization laboratory with the remainder of their time spent on research endeavors, and one fellow will be full-time in the WRVA catheterization laboratory.
+The first-year interventional cardiology fellows are exposed to a high volume of complex cases; autonomy for fellows is prioritized early in the fellowship year.
 Each fellow will also participate in an ambulatory care experience one half-day per week.
 The rotation schedule will be constructed by the program director with priority given to requested vacation periods.

 The call will average every fourth night.
 During weeks when a fellow is on vacation, the call will average every third night.
 The fellow will take call every fourth weekend which will begin at 6 pm on Friday night and end at 7 am on Monday morning.
 The fellow will be on-call for both BWH and the WRVA.